 With the customizable nature of the Ambit, plus MovesCount, the watch can be configured to show as much or as little information as you like during your training or event.
 Beyond that, you can even create special sport modes.
 For instance, you can set up your running mode to show distance and pace per mile, your cycling mode to show elapsed time, distance, and speed in miles per hour, with your swimming mode showing strokes per minute, distance, and elapsed time.
 Further customizability is virtually infinite with Suunto's smartwatch app style platform.
 You and thousands of users around the world can develop custom applications to use on your Ambit.
 The sky is the limit.

 With all this functionality, it must be reiterated that the simple utility of the entire Ambit family is remarkable.
 Even in its most basic, default configuration, the Ambit is comprehensive.
 Dive in deeper, and you have a training tool that is unprecedented.
 In usability, the Apple Nike+ edges ahead with a more refined interface.
-The super simple Best Buy TomTom Runner and the slick FitBit Surge are both well thought out and clear.
+The slick FitBit Surge is both well thought out and clear.
 Each of these is easier to use than the Ambit.
 The Garmin Forerunner 935 and Fenix 5, VivoActive, and Forerunner 35 are roughly tied with the Suunto.
 The Polar m400 takes longer to sync with its app, and the Nixon Mission and the associated app is clumsier than the Ambit.

 In our repeated and repeatable running track test, we found the distance information captured by the Ambit to vary from the actual by just 1%.